Saturday Night Under the Stars

 Astrophotography in the City

-Last weekend I posted a new video to the my YouTube channel titled DSLR Astrophotography – A Night in the Backyard with my Camera.
+Last weekend I posted a new video to my YouTube channel titled DSLR Astrophotography – A Night in the Backyard with my Camera.
 It is now Early-April, and we are in what amateur astrophotographers call “Galaxy Season”, as we transition from the Winter Constellations like Orion and Taurus, to the Summer Milky Way objects.
-In between, there are some fantastic deep-sky objects to observe in the Spring Constellations Leo, Coma Berenices and Bootes.
+In between, there are some fantastic deep-sky objects to observe in the Spring Constellations Leo, Coma Berenices, and Bootes.

 The forecast called for clear skies on that crisp, cold Saturday night in Southern Ontario, and I was ready to image some deep-sky objects with my camera and telescope.
 After a late dinner, it was a race against the clock to photograph my first subject of the evening, the Waxing Crescent Moon.
 If you want to jump straight to the video, you can find it at the bottom of this post.

 Using the Canon 70D’s live view screen for telescope observing

 I barely had time to get the beautiful Waxing Crescent moon into my telescope’s eyepiece before it became obscured by the surrounding trees in my neighborhood!
 I shot a live-view video of the moon (with Earthshine visible) with my Canon EOS 70D DSLR through the telescope.
 This may be of interest to anyone wondering what the view is like through an 80mm refractor telescope.
 You need an adapter to attach the camera to the telescope, which you can buy online here.

 After I focused the Moon and experimented with different ISO settings and exposure lengths, I snapped a couple of shots before moving on with the rest of my night.
 You can have a look at the equipment I use for astrophotography here.